swinslow/ll-explorer-py/docs/ambiguities.md

 * Regular expressions:
   - Should regular expressions in `<alt>` tags be matched with regards to applying the rest of the Matching Guidelines before evaluation?
   - For example: Should spaces in the regex be evaluated as if they were `\s+`?
 Should quote marks and dashes in the regex be evaluated as if they were any quotes and any hyphens or dashes?

 * Punctuation:
   - Quotes:
     - Should successive quote marks be treated as a single quote?
 For example, should `''` be interpreted as equivalent to `"`, which would in turn be interpreted as equivalent to `'`?

+* Separators:
+  - The guideline refers to a "_non-letter_ character repeated 3 or more times to establish a visual separation".
+Should repeating numbers and periods (e.g. `...`) also be excluded from being ignored?
+  - The purpose of "to establish a visual separation" is ambiguous.
+Would this include:
+    - repeats only on their own line?
+    - repeats separated from other characters by whitespace?
+    - repeats occuring directly adjacent to alphanumeric characters?

 ## Semantic questions